This post may contain affiliate links.

 Once seated, guests can order food or drinks directly from their phones, which is super convenient!

-On the Barbados menu, you are likely to find such things as seafood sharing plates, oysters, ceviche, coconut prawns, brisket sliders, truffle fries and most excellent cocktails.
+On the Barbados menu, you are (were) likely to find such things as seafood sharing plates, oysters, ceviche, coconut prawns, brisket sliders, truffle fries and most excellent cocktails.

-We know this menu very well indeed!
+We know this menu very well indeed, I was the chef here for a while.

 Port Douglas Dining With a Marina View